Black Stationery: 40th Anniversary Black Doll Show at William Grant Still Arts Center!

 It's an honor to be a part of the Black Doll Show to inspire African-American little girls to play with African-American dolls, as well as have a positive self-image!
 It was quite an eye-opener to see the Doll Test video, which inspired change; the Black Doll Show!
 Imagine that!

-Our Black Stationery owner is a former model; now happily inspiring others as an Author & Entrepreneur, glamorously styled a doll for the "Going To The Gala" part of the show, along with the statement of what the doll stands for:
+As the owner of Black Stationery & also a former model, now I enjoy inspiring others as an Author & Entrepreneur!
+It was fun to style an African-American doll in such a glamorous & meaningful way for the "Going To The Gala" part of the show, along with the statement of what the doll stands for:

 "My African-American doll is glamorous and bejeweled.
 She is larger than life in appearance, confidence & personality.
 Her arm is raised to show that she speaks up & is an active participant in life & she does it all in style.
 She has a voice.
 The doll is any size; she is wearing a floaty dress.
 She is a beautiful black doll that is to be admired & put on a pedestal, because not only does she stand up for others, she stands up for herself."